Copp31/Copp31/README.md

 ---

-I’m a JavaScript and Python developer specializing in web development, IoT programming, electronics, and database management.
-Passionate about blending art and technology, I create sound control interfaces, design hardware, and code systems that bring ideas to life.
-My work bridges technical precision with artistic expression, often reconfiguring data into immersive sound experiences.
-Currently, I’m a developer, tech consultant, sound artist, and co-director of the Festival Filministes.
+I’m a JavaScript and Python developer with a focus on web development, IoT programming, electronics, and database management.
+Passionate about blending technology and creativity, I design and code systems, create sound control interfaces and build custom hardware to bring innovative ideas to life.

+My work explores the intersection of technical precision and artistic expression, often using data to craft immersive sound experiences that challenge how we interact with technology and art.

+Currently, I work as a developer, technology consultant, sound artist and co-director of the Festival Filministes, where I contribute to merging creative and technical worlds.